dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 	$ sudo reboot

-- Click on "Send configuration" button when it is active.
+- On the Qt applicaton, click on "Send configuration" button when it is active (it won't be until the Pi has not reboot).

 Your Daughter Board is now ready to acquire data!